dBinet/SquirrelAttack/README.md

 2. Run the project to see the empty scene.
 The left grid represents the player and the right grid is the enemy.
 Each side now displays a health counter above its grid.
 The value shown is the sum of the health for every body part defined in `data/characters.json`.
-At the start of each turn, one of the predefined attacks from `data/attacks.json` is chosen and those four squares on the player's grid light up.
+At the start of each turn, a living body part on the alien is randomly selected and one of that part's attack patterns from `data/attacks.json` is highlighted on the player's grid.
 Any highlighted square left uncovered when the "End Turn" button is pressed only deals damage if that cell overlaps the mech sprite.
 Likewise, placing pieces on the enemy grid only harms the alien for each block that overlaps the alien sprite.
 Placing pieces outside the alien causes no damage.